gvaduha/OAuth2CppLib/ReadMe.txt

 //TODO:
 - make_response analog to make_error_response (could be good extension point to support JSON, 302 Redirect replies or custom peculiar types)
+- Make request.CONTEXT.getUserID() (it will eliminate dependence on UserAuthN)
 - Make interface for storage politics
 - URI as class
-- Make request.context.getUserID() (it will eliminate dependence on UserAuthN)
 - Review URI parsing against RFC3986 #3
 - Remove logic from storage (if any)
 - Make language resource loader Interface